 Her family did everything they could to support her.
 While her mother taught her to “turn a negative into a positive,” Malcolm’s brother worked three jobs to help pay for Malcolm’s college tuition.

 Malcolm worked, too, as a residence adviser and a student ambassador for UB’s admissions office.
-She also interned with the nonprofit Lawyers without Boarders and served as the first president of Zeta Phi Beta sorority, where she was also a charter member.
-She cofounded the Academic Debate Club and was elected vice president of the Class of 2018.
+She also interned with the nonprofit Lawyers Without Borders and served as the first president of Zeta Phi Beta sorority, where she was also a charter member.
+She co-founded the Academic Debate Club and was elected vice president of the Class of 2018.
 For two years, she joined other UB student volunteers who spent their March vacations helping in-need communities during Alternative Spring Break.

 For these and other reasons, the UB Alumni Association awarded Malcolm its annual scholarship in the fall of 2017.